Solar inverter: Advantages

-While microinverters generally have a lower efficiency than string inverters, the overall efficiency is increased due to the fact that every inverter / panel unit acts independently.
+While microinverters generally have a lower efficiency than string inverters, the overall efficiency is increased due to the fact that every inverter unit acts independently.
 In a string configuration, when a panel on a string is shaded, the output of the entire string of panels is reduced to the output of the lowest producing panel.
 This is not the case with micro inverters.

 A further advantage is found in the panel output quality.
 The rated output of any two panels in the same production run can vary by as much as 10% or more.
-This is mitigated with a microinverter configuration but not so in a string configuration.
+This is mitigated with a microinverter configuration, but not so in a string configuration.
 The result is maximum power harvesting from a microinverter array.

-Systems with microinverters also can be changed easier, when power demands grow, or decrease over time.
+Systems with microinverters can be changed more easily when power demands grow or decrease over time.
 As every solarpanel and microinverter is a small system of its own, it acts to a certain extent independently.
-This means that adding one or more panels will just provide more energy, as long as the fused electricity group in a house or building is not exceeding its limits.
-In contrarast, with string based inverters, the inverter size need to be in accordance with the amount of panels or the amount of peak power.
-Choosing an oversized string-inverter is possible, when future extension is foreseen, but such a provision for an uncertain future increases the costs in any case.
+This means that adding one or more panels will just provide more energy, as long as the fused electricity group in a house or building does not exceed its limits.
+In contrast, with string-based inverters, the inverter size needs to be in accordance with the number of panels or the peak power.
+Choosing an oversized string-inverter is possible when future extension is foreseen, but such a provision for an uncertain future increases the costs in any case.

-Monitoring and maintenance is also easier as many microinverter producers provide apps or websites to monitor the power output of their units.
-In many cases, these are proprietary; however this is not always the case.
-Following the demise of Enecsys, and the subsequent closure of their site; a number of private sites such as Enecsys-Monitoring sprung up to enable owners to continue to monitor their systems.
+Monitoring and maintenance are also easier as many microinverter producers provide apps or websites to monitor the power output of their units.
+In many cases, these are proprietary; however, this is not always the case.
+Following the demise of Enecsys and the subsequent closure of their site, a number of private sites, such as Enecsys-Monitoring sprung up to enable owners to continue to monitor their systems.